pali-english/pali-english.github.io/README.md

 so long as their goodness has not ripened.
 But as soon as that goodness ripens,
 then the good see good things.

+    Bhadropi passati pāpaṁ:
+        Bhadropi: even the good person
+        Passati: sees or perceives
+        Pāpaṁ: wicked or evil things

+    Yāva bhadraṁ na paccati:
+        Yāva: so long as or until
+        Bhadraṁ: goodness or virtuousness
+        Na paccati: has not ripened or matured

+    Yadā ca paccati bhadraṁ:
+        Yadā: when
+        Ca: and
+        Paccati: ripens or matures
+        Bhadraṁ: goodness or virtuousness

+    Atha bhadro bhadrāni passati:
+        Atha: then
+        Bhadro: the good person
+        Bhadrāni: good or fortunate things
+        Passati: sees or perceives

 Māvamaññetha pāpassa,
 na mantaṁ āgamissati;